 What Is A Balance Sheet Forecast?

-Since the balance sheet represents a businesses financial position at a certain point in time, it stands to reason that the balance sheet forecast is an attempt to predict what the financial position of a business will be in the future under a given set of circumstances.
+As such, it stands to reason that the balance sheet forecast attempts to predict the business’s financial position in the future under a given set of circumstances.

-The outputs of a three statement financial model are the forecasted statements, where the inputs are the assumptions that drive the changes in the financial model.
+The outputs of a three-statement financial model are the forecasted statements, and the inputs are the assumptions that drive the changes in the financial model.

-It is important to note that the balance sheet is dependent on changes in the income statement.
+It is important to note that the balance sheet depends on changes in the income statement.

 How To Forecast A Balance Sheet

-A balance sheet is broken into three primary components, assets, liabilities, and equity.
-As a reminder, equity is also commonly referred to as “Net Assets,” since the accounting formula for equity is assets minus liabilities.
+Equity is also commonly referred to as “Net Assets” since its accounting formula is assets minus liabilities.

-While there are various approaches to forecasting a balance sheet there are some primary line items that most analysts focus on in each section of the balance sheet.
+While there are various approaches to forecasting a balance sheet, most analysts focus on some primary line items in each section.

 Assets